 Students answer multiple choice questions by choosing the A, B, C or D card.

-Helps students sort and cluster large amounts of brainstorming ideas into relationships or themes.
+Students sort and cluster ideas into themes or relationships.

 Students develop a visual representation of relationships between ideas.

-Students work in groups on parts of a task, then gather in mixed groups to present findings.
+Students work in groups on parts of a task, then gather in mixed groups to share and learn from other students.